 It’s not the perfect putter, though.
 On top of the head, there’s a lot going on, which can be a bit distracting.
 What’s more, the three sightlines – which don’t provide the most premium aesthetic – will divide opinion.

 That said, the Wilson Staff Infinite Buckingham delivers tangible performance benefits and comes in at a very attractive price point.
-It should be considered by golfers of all standards looking to save a few pounds on their next flat stick.
+It should be considered by golfers of all standards, especially beginners looking to find one of the best cheap putters in golf.